Accounting Course Descriptions

 BUS 263 Business Law I

 Students will discuss the general principles of contracts, torts and property as applied to business relationships.
-Prerequisites: BUS 101 and sophomore status.
+Prerequisites: Sophomore status.

 BUS 344 Principles of Finance

 Students will study the principles of finance.
 The course covers financial organization and the principles and practices of decision-making, to include acquiring and allocating capital, dividend policy, operating and financial leverage, financial markets and related topics.
 Prerequisite: BUS 252.

 The focus of the course is on how organizations identify, generate and use planning and control information.
 Topics relating to operations management include forecasting, work design and measurement, quality management, scheduling of operations and personnel, inventory management/production planning, resource allocation, project management, and supply chain management.
 Topics relating to information management include needs assessment, analysis and description of information flow, decision support processes and tools, system design and management principles (including security and social/ethical issues), and project implementation (including technology acquisition).
 Prerequisites: MTH200 or BUS 252

 BUS 371 Principles of Marketing